martenmatrix/stine-api/README.md

 <img alt="STiNE Logo" height="100" src="./stine_logo.png"/>

+> :warning: This project is far from stable and may contain many bugs and cause unexpected behavior.

 # A STiNE API Wrapper

 This is an unofficial STiNE API for Go.
 It is easy to use, completely request-based and uses no browser automation, which makes it incredible fast.